 In the vSphere Client, you can upgrade virtual machines manually, or schedule upgrades.

 - Use this procedure to upgrade one or more virtual machines to the latest supported virtual hardware version immediately.

 - Schedule VM Upgrades

 - Use this procedure to schedule an upgrade of one or more virtual machines at the next reboot of the virtual machine, and choose from all supported compatibility level upgrades.

 - Automates the process of upgrading and patching virtual machines, ensuring that the steps occur in the correct order.
-You can use Update Manager to directly upgrade virtual machine hardware, VMware Tools, and virtual appliances.
+You can use vSphere Lifecycle Manager to directly upgrade virtual machine hardware, VMware Tools, and virtual appliances.
 You can also patch and update third-party software running on the virtual machines and virtual appliances.
-See the Installing and Administering VMware vSphere Update Manager documentation.
+See the vSphere Lifecycle Manager documentation.